Daiteap/daiteap-platform/README-devcontainer-full.md

 ## Cloud Credentials

 For cloud credential creation to be successful, you may need to change some environment variables.
-These keys are used to give access to images.
-Replace the values in the commands and execute them.

 - AWS:

+Execute the commands below, but replace `image_owner` with the ID of the AWS account, which owns the compute images you want to use and `image_name` with name of the image.
+These values are used to retrieve compute images from AWS, so they can be used for cluster creation.

 ```
-argocd app set argocd/daiteap-platform --helm-set awsDaiteapImageOwner=your_value
+argocd app set argocd/daiteap-platform --helm-set awsDaiteapImageOwner=image_owner
-argocd app set argocd/daiteap-platform --helm-set awsDaiteapImageName=your_value
+argocd app set argocd/daiteap-platform --helm-set awsDaiteapImageName=image_name
-argocd app set argocd/celeryworker --helm-set awsDaiteapImageOwner=your_value
+argocd app set argocd/celeryworker --helm-set awsDaiteapImageOwner=image_owner
-argocd app set argocd/celeryworker --helm-set awsDaiteapImageName=your_value
+argocd app set argocd/celeryworker --helm-set awsDaiteapImageName=image_name
 kubectl -n daiteap rollout restart deploy platform-api
 kubectl -n daiteap rollout restart deploy celeryworker
 ```

 - GCP:

+Execute the commands below, but replace `key_base64_encoded` with a GCP service account json key encoded in base64.
+This key is used to give access to the compute images of a GCP project, so they can be used for cluster creation.

 ```
-argocd app set argocd/daiteap-platform --helm-set daiteapImageCredentials=your_gcp_json_key_base64_encoded
+argocd app set argocd/daiteap-platform --helm-set daiteapImageCredentials=key_base64_encoded
 kubectl -n daiteap rollout restart deploy platform-api
 ```